JetBrains/kotlin/kotlin-native/NEW_MM.md

 ### Switch to the new MM

-Add the compilation flag `-Xbinary=memoryModel=experimental` using one of the following options:
+Add the compilation flag `-Xbinary=memoryModel=experimental`.
+In Gradle, you can alternatively do one of the following:

 * In `gradle.properties`:
 ```properties